viktor-ferenczi/se-dotnet-game/README.md

 **Please consider supporting my work on [Patreon](https://www.patreon.com/semods) or a one time donation via [PayPal](https://www.paypal.com/paypalme/vferenczi/).**

-**It took me about 100 hours of hard work to develop these tools and code fixes.**

 *Thank you and enjoy!*

 ## What's this?